 When I got out of the car I was immediately greeted by the man serving as the caretaker who was a super awesome guy.
 He took 30 minutes out of his day to give me a full tour and it was really great as I got a lot of background on the crazy pieces that make up the area as well as the community itself.
 One of the first things I was shown was this quote and I thought it was a great reminder.

 Basically, this community is just a welcoming area for people from all walks of life, artists come here year around, stay for one night or one month and help to build art and work in the small community.

 The people there were very welcoming to me and seemed like fun people to be around and I love the spirt that they have.
 That being said I don’t want to try to describe the art as I would rather encourage you to go or let the pictures speak for the uniqueness of it all.
 Here are some of my favorites.

 There are some stand out pieces that I loved that I want to point out.
 The first was the time machine.
 I believe they said it was called this because you can sit in it and spin around, thus wasting time.
 I spun around in it for sure.

 I also loved this giant mammoth made out of old tires.
-The pictures do not do it justice but it really was amazing.
+The pictures do not do it justice, but it was amazing.

 In the back, they had this awesome bus that was buried half in the sand named Walter.
 It was a makeshift living quarters and was pretty unique to see.

 They also have a duck pond.

-All in all East Jesus was a unique place with a interesting outlook on life.
+All in all East Jesus was a unique place with an interesting outlook on life.
 After talking with our guide it is hard to think they would ever see someone who they would not welcome, seems to me more people could use a little of that welcoming spirt in their life.